HazekiahWon/-hw-content-security/exp4/README.md

 # for TA
 all reports are written in jupyter notebooks
-in this experiment, codes are under scrapy projects.
+in this experiment:
+    1. `novels/`
+        a scrapy project, the spider for crawling some novels
+    2. `tokenization.py`
+        a tokenizer for w2v
 # notebooks
-- 1 douban_top_250.ipynb
-the corresponding scrapy project is under `douban`
-- 2 bilibili_vinfo_crawler.ipynb
+- tokenization.ipynb
-the corresponding scrapy project is under `bilibili`
+the report for this experiment

 # results
-under respective projects, you will find these at the top level:
+- `novels/save/`
+    the directory storing my corpus - crawled from `www.booktxt.com`
-- logger.txt
+- `agg.txt`
+    the aggregation file for the tokenization results of different novels
-- results.excel
+- `novels.model`
+    the w2v model trained using the preceding file